The Bankrate promise

 Pros and cons of interest-only mortgages

 Interest-only loans can be a prudent personal finance strategy under certain circumstances, but they’re not a good idea for everyone.
 Here are some pros and cons:

 - You get more house for your money while buying some extra time to save up until you can afford a larger mortgage.
-That’s assuming you have a sound plan in place for when those larger payments eventually kick in.
+That’s assuming you have a sound plan in place for when those larger payments eventually kick in (like if you’re in school now, but anticipate being out and working in a high-paying job at the time).
 Bankrate’s affordability calculator can help you estimate how much house you can afford.